-While attending Trinity University, I was a diver on the swimming and diving team.
-I graduated in 2004 with a degree in Computer Science.
+At Trinity University I combined my years of competitive gymnastics with water and joined the diving team.
+After many flips, I graduated with a degree in Computer Science.

-In my spare time I do handstands and read about computer security, but not at the same time.
+In the past, I coached the diving team at Southwestern University for approximately 5 years.
+In my spare, time I do handstands and read about computer security, but not at the same time.

 My name is Kate Chaney and this will be my third summer with the Georgetown Aquadillos.
 I am a sophomore at Baylor University pursuing a career in speech pathology.
 I was captain of my swim team for 2 years in high school, and my expertise is focused primarily on distance freestyle and butterfly.
 Additionally, I worked for 2 years with the City of Georgetown as a swim instructor.
 My love for swimming originates from my many years of experience as a dillos swimmer.
 I am very passionate about working with kids and hope to foster their enthusiasm for the sport as well.
 For fun I like to bake, watch movies, and hangout with friends.
 I’m so excited for another great season!